2maleek/e-commerce-cms_/README.md

 _Response (404 - Not Found)_
 ```
 {
-  "message": "task not found! "
+  "message": "product not found! "
 }
 ```